 The CPD is an official product administered by Alliance Internationale de Tourisme (AIT) and Fédération Internationale de l’Automobile (FIA) and therefore it can only be issued by its affiliated associations and authorized distributors.

-The full list of countries with contact details of the official AIT / FIA CPD-issuing organizations can be found on the “How to Apply” page of the web-site.
+The full list of countries with contact details of the official AIT / FIA CPD-issuing organizations can be found on the “How to Enquire” page of the web-site.

 The CPD (Trip Ticket) is valid for 1 (one) year starting from the issuing date.

 The CPD (Trip Ticket) can be renewed for another 1 (one) year, starting from the date of expiry.
 However the procedures for obtaining the renewal of a CPD are to begin well in advance, by contacting your issuing automobile association, who will explain to you the steps to follow.

 Contact the AIT/FIA appointed CPD-issuing organization in the country where the vehicle is currently in.
 It will liaise with its Customs authorities and the AIT/FIA organization that issued your CPD in regards to the renewal.
 Notice that this applies only to official AIT/FIA CPDs and make sure you get your CPD only through official AIT/FIA automobile associations.

 A comprehensive formula is applied to assess the risks.
 The amount of the guarantee deposit is calculated based on vehicle’s make, model, motor power and final destination of the journey.

 An additional name can be included in the CPD, but only if that person has a valid residency visa in the country of vehicle’s permanent registration.